 Choosing shimmery bronzer

 “Applying a shimmery bronzer can look fake, muddy, and messy,” says Hughes.
 (While you’re at it, be sure to avoid these other makeup mistakes that make you look sloppy.)
 A matte formula, like Milk Makeup Matte Bronzer or Too Faced Chocolate Soleil Matte Bronzer, will warm up your complexion and give you a more natural-looking, sun-kissed glow sans sparkle.

 While the thought of lip liner probably conjures not-so-fond memories of nude lips and dark liner, a lip pencil—when used properly—can actually help define your pout and prevent feathering.
 As evidenced by the early 90s, wearing darker liner is a massive mistake that will make you look both dated and, well, tacky.
 “The trick is to use a pencil that matches your lip color,” says Penske.
 “Then apply it all over your lips.
 Not only will it make your lipstick appear more natural but it will also help it last longer.”
 This is what your favorite lipstick hue says about your personality.

 Applying too much powder

-Well-shaped brows can enhance your facial features, open the eyes, and take years off your appearance (so can these simple youth-boosting beauty tricks).
+Well-shaped brows can enhance your facial features, open the eyes, and take years off your appearance.
 Whereas dark, heavy arches can make you look overly made-up, even theatrical.
 To fill in any sparse spots and give your brows that natural wow-factor, makeup artist JoAnn Solomon recommends a softer formula like Anastasia Beverly Hills Brow Wiz.
 Pro tip: Apply in light strokes and build as you go.
 A spooley or unused mascara wand is great for removing excess and blending.
 Once you’ve achieved your desired effect, set with a clear brow gel.
-These are the best brows for your face shape.

 Using too light a shade of under-eye concealer